adrian740/Raman-Spectroscopy-ML/README.md

 # Raman Spectroscopy ML
 Using Random Forest and SVM to Process Raman Spectroscopy Data.
-The code in this repository inputs raman shift and counts for a range of x coordinates, determines using random forest and SVM the key raman shifts that correspond to a material, and can perform regression on an unkown sample to determine the makeup of that sample.
+The code in this repository inputs raman shift and counts for a range of x coordinates, determines using random forest and SVM the key raman shifts that correspond to a material, and can perform regression on an unknown sample to determine the makeup of that sample.

 # Dependencies
 This repository uses: